-Giant tortoises, manta rays, volcanoes, sealions and penguins - these fully guided hotel based 4, 5 & 6 day trips feature some of the best of the Galapagos islands' wildlife, marine life, and scenery.
-These trips are particularly good for topping up species and areas you may not have come across on a boat based or diving trip.
+Giant tortoises, volcanoes, sharks, flamingos, marine iguanas, turtles, sealions and penguins - these privately guided hotel-based 4 & 5 day trips feature some of the best of the Galapagos islands' wildlife, marine life, and scenery.
+These trips are particularly good for topping up species and areas you may not have come across on a boat based natural history or diving trip.
 For those with only a short time to spare, they are also highly rewarding trips in their own right.

 Southern Isabela, the Sierra Negra Volcano and the islets of Las Tintoreras are the common factor in all of these trips.
-With an extra day we can take you to one of the best marine life sites in all of the Galapagos; whilst our longer trips incorporate some of the best that San Cristobal and Santa Cruz Islands also have to offer, along with its small offshore islands of Los Lobos and Kicker Rock.
+With an extra day we can also take you to Los Tuneles at the far south western tip of Isabela: one of the best wildlife and marine life sites in all of the Galapagos.

-Of volcanic scenery, southern Isabela is home to volcanic caldera second only in scale to Tanzania's Ngorongoro Crater.
-Volcan Sierra Negra is 6 miles (10 km) across.
-To reach the closest point of the crater edge involves an overland drive by 4WD and then a between 45 mins to 1 ½ hour hill walk.
+Of volcanic scenery, southern Isabela is home to a volcanic crater second only in scale to Tanzania's Ngorongoro Crater.
+Volcan Sierra Negra is 6 miles (10 km) across!
+To reach the closest point of the crater edge involves an overland drive and then a between 45 mins to 1 ½ hour hill walk.
 On a dry sunny day this can be relatively easy.
-When cloud comes in and there is rain, the going can be very difficult.
-The summit can often be seen from the southern coast.
-On days when cloud obscures a view, you will often trek above this layer for clear views across the crater.
-When you get there the scale is difficult to absorb, with the potential for outstanding views to Alcedo Volcano and to the southern coast.
+When cloud comes in and there is rain, we have to pick our way more carefully.
+The summit can often be seen from the southern coast, but on days when cloud obscures a view, we can often trek above this layer for clear views across the crater.
+When you reach the crater edge, the scale of the landscapes is difficult to absorb.

 4 Days Isabela based itinerary